Circular sprint is a virtual design sprint

 -

-Remote access to 3D printers is provided for prototyping
+Access to 3D printers is provided for prototyping at the selected location

 We strive to make your concepts tangible.